CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex08_Investigate.md

 1. Review the list of incidents.

     >**Note:** The Analytics rules are generating alerts and incidents on the same specific log entry.
-Remember that this was done in the *Query scheduling* configuration to generate more alerts and incidents to be utilized in the lab.

 1. Select one of the **Alert from WIN-xxxxxx** incidents.